Metaverse-Football-League/mfl-smart-contracts/README.md

 Contract used to store pack templates.
 A pack template defines common characteristics shared between multiples packs:
 - a name for the packs
 - an optional description of the packs
-- maximum supply that can be purchased
+- maximum supply (nb of packs that can be minted)
+- current supply
 - image used for the packs
 - a flag indicating if packs' owners can open them or not

-### MFLDrop

-Contract handling drops.
-A drop allows users to buy packs.
-Each drop contain the configuration for how a pack is sold:
-- the pack template used for the packs that are purchased
-- the price of a pack
+- a type (Base, Rare, Legendary,...)
-- the maximum number of packs allowed to be bought for a single address
-- a potential list of whitelisted addresses that can be used to restrict who can purchase a pack
-- the status of the drop, allowing the admin to open it to all, only to whitelisted or to close the drop
+- slots
 ### MFLAdmin

 Contract to access admin claims given by specific resources created for each contracts